quietfanatic/verdant-fang/README.md

 After that, run `verdant-fang`.
 If it doesn't work, try running it in a terminal and tell me what the error message is.

-###Controls

-The default controls are as follows:
-  - Arrow keys or WASD: Move around
-  - Z or slash: Jump
-  - X or period: Attack
-  - R (on game over screen): Restart from checkpoint
-  - P: Pause
-  - F11: Toggle fullscreen mode
-  - Escape: Boss Key (immediately save state and close)
-  - Ctrl-R: Restart from checkpoint at any time

-You can change the controls by editing `save/settings.ayu`

 ###Modding